AndersenLab/dry-guide/docs/quest-andersen-lab-env.md

 This command will clone the repo, `cd` into it, and run the `setup.sh` script.

 When you run the setup.sh script it will install the latest version of the primary and py2 environments, and it will assign these environments globally as:

 ```
-pyenv primary-(date) py2-(date) mincondax-x.x.x
+pyenv primary-(date) py2-(date) minicondax-x.x.x
 ```

+__You should not need to change your global environment__

 !!! note